-New York Times columnist, David Brooks, published a column this weekend commenting on how have "jumped the shark" in pop culture.
+New York Times columnist, David Brooks, published a column this weekend commenting on how tattoos have "jumped the shark" in pop culture.
 There's already some grumbling in the blogosphere here & here (among other places) painting Brooks as both 1) an old fuddy-dutty & 2) a little late to the party with his column.

-Tattoo removal is a small part of a lot of
+Tattoo removal is a small part of a lot of plastic surgery

-and practices that do a lot of laser surgery.
-Different color inks are best treated with different types of (eg. CO2, Erbium, Argon, etc..) which react with characteristics of the different pigments.
+and dermatology practices that do a lot of laser surgery.
+Different color inks are best treated with different types of lasers (eg. CO2, Erbium, Argon, etc..) which react with characteristics of the different pigments.
 By and large, a lot of the treatments are unsatisfactory to me.
 They're both painful & often incomplete.
 In addition, many of the colors being added to modern tattoos are poorly treated with current laser & intense pulsed light technologies.

 The popularity of tattoos in recent years has bothered me a little as most people who've ever worked in a Veteran's Administration (VA) hospital can tell you the fate of many of these after several decades from treating WWII & Korean war vets, peer groups in whom tattoos seem to have been popular.